alibaba/feathub/docs/content/how-to/deploy-on-alibaba-cloud.md

 - An up and running instance of [Alibaba Cloud Realtime Compute for Apache Flink](https://help.aliyun.com/document_detail/110778.html)

-## Package Feathub Python Dependencies
+## Package FeatHub Python Dependencies

-We provide the script to package a zip that contains the Python dependencies to run Feathub job in Alibaba Cloud Realtime Compute for Apache Flink.
+We provide the script to package a zip that contains the Python dependencies to run FeatHub job in Alibaba Cloud Realtime Compute for Apache Flink.
 You can run the following command to build the zip.
 Note that you need to have docker installed to run the script.